Desigual: Digitalization

-The transformation plan adopted in 2015 required an investment of more than 80 million euros in logistics processes, IT, innovation and the distribution network.
+The transformation plan adopted in 2015 required an investment of more than 80 million euros in logistics processes, IT, innovation, and the distribution network.
 RFID technology has been implemented across all Desigual stores, enabling the inventory to be managed accurately and in real time, while also establishing stock traceability from the source.
 At physical points of sale, the company uses the "Ask Me" service, allowing multiple transactions to be carried out, from exchanges or returns to making purchases.
 The "Ship From Store" service has also been launched, a system that allows packages to be prepared at the closest store to the delivery point.

-As for the online channel, the company has its own website and sells its products through e-tailers and flash sales.
-Created in 1998, the desigual.com website was refreshed at the end of 2019 to align it with the new brand image, featuring advances in terms of personalization, scalability and localization.
+As for the online channel, the company has its website and sells its products through e-tailers and flash sales.
+Created in 1998, the desigual.com website was refreshed at the end of 2019 to align it with the new brand image, featuring advances in terms of personalization, scalability, and localization.
 Available in more than 150 markets, the online store is supported by cross-border e-commerce technologies from logistics and technology partner Global-e.
 It also integrates a system of recommendations based on artificial intelligence and offers users country-specific payment methods.
 The COVID-19 pandemic brought about a change in consumption and purchasing habits which boosted digital channels.
 Since May 2020, online sales on desigual.com have recorded an average growth of 50%, with peaks of up to 70%.

 Desigual's use of blockchain technology to improve visibility in the supply chain has been noted as an "important step" towards building in more transparency and accountability into the process of meeting customer needs.

 Innovation

 In 2021, Desigual created Awesome Lab, a startup accelerator to drive tech innovation in the fashion sector and provide solutions to the industry's main challenges.
 This was a pioneering initiative in the fashion business in Spain.

 In its first call, it was developed with the Plug and Play open innovation platform.
-Seven companies were chosen from more than 150: Vestico, Syrup Tech, Swearit, Personify XP, Resortecs, Exonode and SXD, with ideas around blockchain, artificial intelligence, new materials and machine learning.
+Seven companies were chosen from more than 150: Vestico, Syrup Tech, Swearit, Personify XP, Resortecs, Exonode, and SXD, with ideas around blockchain, artificial intelligence, new materials, and machine learning.
 The second call, in 2022, is being carried out with Wayra, Telefónica's open innovation hub.